 - 61 percent of LGBT students were more likely than their non-LGBT peers to feel unsafe or uncomfortable as a result of their sexual orientation

 - 11-30 percent of gay and lesbian students and 12-25 percent of bisexual students missed at least one day of school because of safety concerns

 - 12-28 percent of LGBT students were threatened or injured on school property from 2001-2009, according to the Youth Risk Behavior Survey.

 How Your PTA Can Better Support LBGTQ Children

 - Join the conversation.
-Follow National PTA on Twitter and use the hashtag #EveryChild
+Follow us on Facebook, Twitter and Instagram, and follow National PTA on Twitter and use the hashtag #EveryChild

-- Read the PTA One Voice Blog for PTA success stories and additional resources
+- Read the California State PTA blog or the PTA One Voice Blog for PTA success stories and additional resources

 - Share the Parents’ Guides to Student Success.
 These standards provide clear, consistent expectations for what students should be learning at each grade level in order to be prepared for college and career.